csalvador58/verifiable-credential-zk-health-record/README.md

 2. Login with the sample profile to ensure sample data are loaded: username: **`salvador.web3.patient@gmail.com`** and password: **`encode_onyx`**
 3. Click on `Health Record`
 </br>![Health Record](media/health_record.png)
-4. Click `Medication` on left sidebar
+4. Click `Medications` on left sidebar
 </br>![Medication](media/medication.png)
 5. Click on one of the 2 sample Medication Request records
-6. Click `Request VC` to generate a signed verifiable credential with zk proof
+6. Click the `Request VC` link to generate a signed verifiable credential with zk proof
 </br>![Request a VC](media/request_a_vc.png)
 7. A modal will appear, click `Submit VC Request`
 </br>![Submit VC Request](media/submit_vc_request.png)